 Consult an experienced divorce attorney in California about your options

 Do you have questions about whether collaborative divorce is right for you?
-Contact a Fresno divorce attorney at the Law Offices of Rebecca Medina or call us at (559) 785-3295 today.
+Contact a Fresno and San Diego divorce attorney at the Law Offices of Rebecca Medina or call us at (559) 785-3295 today.